Oil heads for solid weekly gain on China demand hopes

-MELBOURNE, Jan 13 (Reuters) - Oil prices slipped in early trade on Friday but were on track for gains of more than 6% for the week on solid signs of demand growth in top crude oil importer China and expectations of less aggressive interest rate hikes in the United States.
+Jan 13 (Reuters) - Oil prices slipped in early trade on Friday but were on track for gains of more than 6% for the week on solid signs of demand growth in top crude-oil importer China and expectations of less aggressive interest rate rises in the United States.

-Brent has jumped 6.7% so far this week and WTI is up 6.2%, recouping most of the previous week's losses.
+Brent has jumped 6.7% so far this week and WTI is up 6.2%, recouping most of last week's losses.

 Analysts said recent Chinese crude purchases and a pick-up in road traffic fuelled confidence in a demand recovery in the world's second-largest economy following the reopening of its borders and easing of COVID-19 curbs after protests last year.